-This is a read-only register which contains the formatted faulting virtual address on an ITBMiss/IACCVIO.
+This is a read-only register which contains the formatted faulting virtual address on an ITBMiss/IAC IACCVIO's generated by sign-check errors).
 The formatted faulting address generated depends on whether NT super page mapping is enabled through the SPE <0> bit of the ICSR.